nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/importing-assets.md

 > If you use Git (with LFS) to upload your cooked assets and clone them in a VPS (*not a great solution*), make sure you also enabled [LFS](https://git-lfs.com/) in the VPS machine, so it clones the LFS assets locally correctly.

+#### 6. Verify your Unreal Engine Installation

+> It is possible you accidentally modified an Engine asset, which can cause incompatibilities with the game's cooked assets because the project will expect a different version.
+Verify your Unreal Engine installation in the Epic Games Launcher to ensure it is valid, then try cooking again.

 ### Common Problems